nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Put in-line equations like $x^2$ or use equation environment (or $$ delimiters).
 For the moment eqnarray  or the amsmath environments multline, align are not supported.
 The choice have been made to keep equation in tex and use mathjax filter of moodle for rendering.
 In my opinion, it is better for modifying question after importation.
   -  Include image, in all format supported by `Wand`. `amc2moodle`  will convert it in .png for moodle export.
 The image will be embedded as text (base64) in the output xml file.
 The folder is '/' in moodle.
 The image can be in an another folder than the tex file.
   -  Include Table, with the tabular environment.
 In the present form, `amc2moodle` put  border around each cell.
-  -  Use italic, typerwritter, bold, emphasize...
+  -  Use italic, typewriter, bold, emphasize...
   -  Use enumerate and itemize (but without the tag `\item[tag]`)
-  -  Automatically add an answer like ``there is no good answer'' if there is no good answer.
+  -  Automatically add an answer like *there is no good answer* if there is no good answer.
-  -  All answers are Shuffled by default, you can keep the answer initial order by setting `ShuffleAll = False` in `grading.py`
+  -  Like in auto-multiple-choice, all answers are Shuffled by default, you can keep answers ordered by using `\begin{choices}[o]` or `\begin{responses}[o]`.
   -  Use user's command defined in the LaTeX file.
   -  Use `\usepackage[utf8]{inputenc}`   for accents
   -  Use packages that are supported by `LaTeXML`.
 See the list [here](http://dlmf.nist.gov/LaTeXML/manual/included.bindings).
 Instead you need to add a binding to LaTeXML.
   -  Use `tikz`. `LaTeXML` generates `svg` content, embedded in the question or answer html text.
   -  Use `mhchem` package for chemical equation.
-Because this package is not yet supported by LaTeXML, the rendering is delegated to \texttt{mathjax}.
-To use it, your moodle admin need to add `mhchem` to the TeX \texttt{mathjax} package list :
+Because this package is not yet supported by LaTeXML, the rendering is delegated to `mathjax`.
+To use it, your moodle admin need to add `mhchem` to the TeX extensions of `mathjax`:
 	  ```
 	  # !! useful for mhchem only !!
 	  # In Administration > Site administration > Plugins > Filters > Mathjax > Local Mathjax installation, edit the Mathjax configuration and add
 	  TeX: {extensions: ["AMSmath.js","AMSsymbols.js","mhchem.js","noErrors.js","noUndefined.js"]}
 	  ```
 	  like here (see [moodle doc](https://docs.moodle.org/38/en/Chemistry_notation_using_mhchem#via_MathJax))
 	  ```